The Composer Dependency Manager is very helpful when you need to install PHP-related frameworks, for example PHPUnit.

 - Make sure the Command Line Tool Support bundled plugin is enabled.
 The plugin is bundled with product and enabled by default.
 If not, enable it in the Plugin Configuration Wizard or the Plugins page of the Settings dialog box.

-- Open the PhpStorm settings and click Command Line Tool Support.
+- Open the project settings and click Command Line Tool Support.

 - On the Command Line Tool Support page, click the Add button.
 In the Choose Tool to Add dialog box that opens, choose Composer.